 Google Image Search is a pretty fascinating tool with plenty of possibilities for teaching-related uses.

 One day last year my son told me that he had learned who painted a picture we have hanging in our home (it had no readily discernible signature) by taking a picture of it and doing a search for it using Google Image Search.
 What?!
 You can search using an image as your search criteria?
-I wanted to learn more about Google Image Search.
+I wanted to learn more about Google Image Search (found online at image.google.search).
 I finally got around to it this weekend.

-This video illustrates what I learned about this intriguing search tool.
+This video illustrates what I learned about this unique search function.

 Here's a few key takeaways from the video: